mayflower/langchain_agents/README.md

 # Setup

+## Prerequisites:

+The easiest way to get started is using vscode and devcontainers.
+For this you need to have docker and vscode installed on your machine.
+It's up to you though, whether you'd want to use the Devcontainer, or work with your local python installation.
+The Devcontainer just provides a consistent environment for everyone.

 ## Step 1: get the source, luke!

 The workshop uses git and docker to make it easier to use on all platforms.